-Jeff Arneson recently completed his first year as head men's lacrosse coach at Wilmington College in 2018.
+Jeff Arneson enters his third season as head men's lacrosse coach at Wilmington College in 2020.

 In addition to improved success on the lacrosse field, Arneson's team's also improved in the classroom as the program's grade point average improved nearly a full point during his Tomcat tenure.